 The project “Corridor Talk: Conservation Humanities and the Future of Europe’s National Parks” is funded jointly by the German Research Council (DFG) and the UK’s Arts and Humanities Research Council (AHRC).
-Many of Europe’s national parks pose a unique challenge to conservation work, as they are not just historically wild and contested places, but are also sites of more recent geopolitical disputes.
+Europe’s national parks pose a unique challenge to conservation work: many of them are not just historically wild and contested places, but also sites of more recent geopolitical disputes.
 Understanding the role these parks play in local perceptions of place, identity, species movements, and human rights of access involves conservation as refracted through multiple languages and cultures: it requires, in short, a humanities-based as well as a scientific-managerial approach.
-Our project employes insights from a new field partly pioneered at Leeds, conservation humanities, to address a range of questions in three interrelated work packages:
+Our project employs insights from a new field partly pioneered at Leeds, conservation humanities, to address a range of questions in three interrelated work packages:

 Fieldwork & Research

 This work package will consider the importance of the imagination in creating and maintaining the coherence of the transnational, physically unstable space of Wadden Sea National Park.
 The territorial boundaries crossed by the park are one form of boundary; the shifting border between land and sea constitutes another.
 The research team will explore how the bounded ecology of the Wadden Sea has recently been represented and perceived, and how these representations serve to reinforce or interrogate the management of the park.
 How do cultural artefacts inscribe value onto a space that is inaccessible to humans?
 How do texts and images relating to the park serve to foster the human imagination of its dynamic ecology, and in particular of its bird life?
 How is this imagination affected by the challenge of rising seawater levels, and what are the implications for cultural imaginaries of global environmental change?